rmosolgo/graphql-ruby/readme.md

   - https://github.com/graphql/graphql-js/issues/19#issuecomment-118515077
 - Code clean-up
   - Unify unwrapping types (It's on `TypeKind` but it's still not right)
-  - figure out what goes in `/types` and why
 - Cook up some path other than "n+1s everywhere"

 ## Goals: